 Annually, we reach out with the goal of promoting a truly practical, experiential and real-world course focused on technology entrepreneurship.

-The core of the course runs on Wednesday evenings from January to April; and there are 3 critical and mandatory preliminary classes that take place in November dedicated to team formation (November 13, 20 and 27 – 6pm).
+The core of the course runs on Wednesday evenings from January-April 2022; and there are 3 critical and mandatory preliminary classes that take place in late November/early December dedicated to team formation (Nov 18, 25 and Dec 2 – 6pm).
 The course is taught by a team of business and STEM/APSC instructors for a well-rounded business and technical perspective.

-The course has an application process for admission as it is very competitive, with deadlines and rolling admission in early August, September and November.
-Further details regarding the course are available at http://blogs.ubc.ca/baen506apsc541techentrepreneurship/ (please note that this URL has changed from last year).
+The course has an application process for admission as it is very competitive with an early admission application deadline of October 15th and a final application deadline of November 7th .
+Further details regarding the course are available at https://blogs.ubc.ca/baen506apsc541techentrepreneurship/

 We have had strong interest from your faculty in the past, and would greatly appreciate your support to promote the course amongst your graduate students.

 To further support this message, we would be pleased to arrange an info session at a time that is convenient for your faculty – to hear from course lecturers, former students and/or now successful entrepreneurs who participated in the course.

 Please let us know how we can support your promotion of this course, and feel free to contact us should you require any further information.
 We will follow-up by email and phone in the near future.

 DJ (David) Miller